technical details:

 the adults:

-- Robert Cummings as "Chief Cummings"
+- Richard Cummings as "Chief Cummings"

 - Featured role.
 He's the retired fire chief whose taxi route is being taken by a rival.

 - Featured role.
-He's the mean cab driver that sabotages the chief's business, only to have the
+He's the mean cab driver that sabotages the chief's business, only to have the tables turned on him.

 - Charley Lloyd as the creditor